Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning

 \subsection{Deep Insights of Gradients in the Shallower Layers}

-\textbf{Gradients as Knowledge.} Based on the insights gleaned from the previous case study, it is evident that knowledge extracted from the shallow layers exhibits higher similarity.
-In FL, there are two primary types of knowledge that can be utilized: features, which are outputs from corresponding middle layers, and gradients from respective layers.
-We intentionally choose to use gradients as our primary knowledge for two essential reasons.
+\textit{Gradients as Knowledge.} In FL, there are two primary types of knowledge that can be utilized: features, which are outputs from middle layers, and gradients from respective layers.
+We choose to use gradients as our primary knowledge for two essential reasons.
 Firstly, our FL environment lacks a shared dataset, impeding the establishment of a connection between different clients using features derived from the same data.
 Secondly, utilizing features in FL would significantly increase communication overheads.
 Hence, taking these practical considerations into account, we select gradients as the knowledge.

-\textbf{Cross-environment Similarity.} In this subsection, we deeply investigate the cross-environment similarity of ResNet gradients between two environments, i.e., \textit{IID with homo} and \textit{Non-IID with hetero}, to shed light on the disparities between shallow and deep layers in the same stage\footnote{We discuss a shallow layer (the first layer with the same shape in a stage) and deep layers (remaining layers) within a stage for ResNets and a block for ViTs.
+\textit{Cross-environment Similarity.} In this subsection, we deeply investigate the cross-environment similarity of gradients between two environments, i.e., \textit{IID with homo} and \textit{Non-IID with hetero}, to shed light on the disparities between shallow and deep layers in the same stage\footnote{We discuss a shallow layer (the first layer with the same shape in a stage) and deep layers (remaining layers) within a stage for ResNets and a block for ViTs.
 The gradient analyses for ViTs are introduced in Appendix~\ref{subsec:apd_gradients_analysis_ViTs}} and identify the gaps between the homogeneous and heterogeneous FL.
 As depicted in Figure~\ref{fig:Analysis_Cross_CKA_2} and \ref{fig:Analysis_Cross_CKA_3}, gradients from shallow layers (\textit{Stage2.conv0} and \textit{Stage3.conv0}) exhibit higher cross-environment CKA similarity than those from deep layers such as \textit{Stage2.conv1}, and \textit{Stage3.conv2}.
 Notably, even the lowest similarities (red lines) in \textit{Stage2.conv0} and \textit{Stage3.conv0} surpass the highest similarities in deep layers.
 These findings underscore the superior quality of gradients obtained from shallow layers relative to those obtained from deep layers, and also indicate that the layers within the same stage exhibit similar patterns to the layers throughout the entire model.